Engine oil lubricates the moving parts in your car to reduce friction.

 • Nitrile gloves

-Open your car’s bonnet and find the plastic handle of your dipstick – a long piece of metal with a loop which you can hold.
+Open the bonnet and find the plastic handle of the dipstick – a long piece of metal with a loop which you can hold.

 Remove and clean the dipstick using some kitchen towel.

-You will see 2 marks notched into the dipstick for the minimum and maximum oil levels.
+You will see 2 marks notched into the dipstick for the min and max oil levels.

 Replace the clean dipstick and push it all the way back into its tube.